 The Balala “cropping” proposal, fast-tracked by a Balala-appointed “Task Force on Wildlife Utilization” in August 24, 2018, is widely seen as a camouflaged attempt to reintroduce trophy hunting, banned in Kenya since 1977.

-The “death penalty for poaching” proposal appears to be a political non-starter.
+A “death penalty for poaching” proposal, even if Balala had pushed for it, would likely have been a political non-starter.
 Kenya has had the death penalty on the books since 1893, including for wildlife-related offenses such as shooting at a ranger, but has not actually carried out a death sentence since 1982.

 Far from Nairobi, the Kenyan capital city where Balala holds forth, Patrick Kilonzo Mwalua “has been in animal conservation for 14 years,” wrote Fran Blandy of Agence France Presse in 2017, “having joined conservation efforts right after leaving school.
 While working with rangers,” as a volunteer, “he noticed a buffalo sleeping at an empty waterhole in the middle of drought, with seemingly no help in sight, and it touched his heart.”